mohit2708/python/Interview_question.md

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
-What is membership operator and identity operator?
+What is membership operator and identity operators?
 *  <b>Membership Operators:- </b> These operators help validate whether a given element is present in or is a member of the given sequence of data.
 This sequence of data can be a list, string or a tuple<br>There are 2 types of Membership operater
 1. in Operator:
 ```python